You know, sometimes the simplest remedies can offer the most comfort, especially when dealing with complex conditions like relapsing polychondritis.

 Green tea is rich in polyphenols, particularly epigallocatechin-3-gallate (EGCG), which has significant anti-inflammatory effects.
 Regular consumption of green tea can help reduce inflammation and support overall health.
 Brew a cup by:

-• Steeping a green tea bag or loose leaves in hot water for 2-3 minutes.
+- Steeping a teaspoon of loose leaves in hot water for 2-3 minutes.

 4. Chamomile Tea